 - The conversion numbers in the assisted conversions column sometimes exceeds the total number of conversions.
 WTF?

-1. Why don’t last click conversion sources match other GA reports?
+Why don’t last-click conversion sources match other GA reports?

-The assisted conversions report gives last click attribution to direct traffic.
+The assisted conversions report gives last-click attribution to direct traffic.
 Other reports do not attribute conversions to direct traffic if the visitor has been to the site in the last 180 days, via another tracked source.
-In other words, if a visitor clicks on an AdWords ad and visits the site, then returns a day later by typing in the URL and completes a goal, the goal conversion will be attributed to AdWords in every report but the assisted conversions report.
+In other words, if a visitor clicks on an Google Ads ad and visits the site, then returns a day later by typing in the URL and completes a goal, the goal conversion will be attributed to Google Ads in every report but the assisted conversions report.
 This means you will tend to see a lot more conversions attributed to direct traffic in the assisted conversions report, and fewer from other sources.
 Below is an example of the same goal being tracked in the assisted conversions report, and a regular report.
-Direct shows 9 last click conversions, but only 4 in the regular report.
+Direct shows 9 last-click conversions, but only 4 in the regular report.
 The other 5 conversions are attributed to other sources in regular reporting.